Techtonica/curriculum/roles-in-tech/technical-writing.md

 -  [TWFred lecturing on the basics of writing a technical topic](https://www.youtube.com/user/WilliamsTechEn#p/a/u/1/kWZaPF4Xvcc)

    Fred Williams' youtube channel.
-He's the founcer of 'Williams Technical' and in some of his video he talks about writing software documentation.
+He's the founder of [Williams Technical](http://williamstechnical.eu/) and in some of his videos he talks about writing software documentation.

 -  [Online Technical Writing: process discussions](https://www.prismnet.com/~hcexres/textbook/proc.html)

-   A step by step explaination about what process discussion and how to write one
+   A step by step explaination about what process discussion is and how to write this kind of prose.

 -  [Examples of API documentation](https://nordicapis.com/5-examples-of-excellent-api-documentation/)